Is Integration – cmgt583 (3 credits)

 - Identify the various reasons IT management may choose strategic outsourcing partnerships.

 - Describe methods of integration for vendor strategies in IT and business.

-- Analyze the differences among developing software in-house; outsourcing various pieces, and purchasing it from an application service provider (ASP), including strengths and weaknesses of each.
+- Analyze the differences among developing software in-house, outsourcing various pieces, and purchasing it from an ASP, including strengths and weaknesses of each.

 - Evaluate models for assessing the business value of IS.